Spring/Summer 2021 Report

 - Hale Junior High (3 students tried the club at different times during the spring)

-- Will Rogers (3 students (one of whom regularly attended).
-2 Hispanic and one White Caucasian)
+- Will Rogers (3 students one of whom regularly attended).

 In addition to these programs, we successfully rolled out a RowingSTEM program at the Union Alternative School in Union Public Schools.
 With TYRA’s help, Union Public Schools obtained a FlightNight grant (for $5000) from the Tulsa Regional STEM Alliance to purchase new rowing machines.
 We supplemented this grant to purchase 6 new Concept2 rowing machines.
 We were informed by the principal that a total of 45 students engaged with the program.

 Mrs.Beattie, the teacher at Union Alternative stated, “We had 45 students going through the rowing program this past spring.
 I had maybe 6-8 students that have rowed in a boat or canoe in the past.
 There was a good 95% of the students that actually participated in the rowing games and at least 10-12 that were very talented in their rowing skills, partly because they had some rowing experience.”
 We were successful in obtaining before and after surveys from five students from the Alternative schools and one survey from a student at Monroe.
 We are told that this program will roll out to the entire population of the Alternative School (approximately 150 students) in the next academic year.

 Click here to view the survey result averages.

 Our technology continues to supplement our instructional activities.
 We released a new STEM app for use with the Concept2 rowing machine.
 The app is called Erg Math and provides the opportunity for younger students to learn mathematics while getting exercise and working on their wellness.
 For more information on Erg Math, please visit this link:

 RowingSTEM continues to be downloaded worldwide and has been downloaded a total of 604 times since it was released in August of 2019.